* About: Video conferencing for teaching and learning

 Are there other video conference facilities at McGill?

-There are other private video conferencing rooms at McGill, booked and managed exclusively by the units who own them.
+Other private video conferencing rooms at McGill are booked and managed exclusively by the units who own them.
 To reserve one of these rooms, please contact the unit's administrator.

 If you are hosting an event, conference, or seminar, contact Communications and External Relations.
-They also have a multimedia facility dedicated for video conferencing and a broadcast studio available for filming, media interviews and webcasts.
+They also have a multimedia facility dedicated to video conferencing and a broadcast studio for filming, media interviews, and webcasts.

 Is there a web conferencing service?